 Harassment can come from a boss, a supervisor, or even a co-worker.
 Harassment lawsuits can be sexual or non-sexual.
 One form of non-sexual harassment is bullying or the display of active hostility toward one or more employees.
 In a harassment lawsuit, the business can be held fully liable or at least partially liable for the damages caused.

-To avoid these types of lawsuits, enterprises must have an existing and up-to-date harassment policy that every employee is made aware of.
-Enterprises can consult with civil litigation attorneys to assist in drafting the policy.
+To avoid these types of lawsuits, enterprises must conduct a proper background check on employees before hiring them to ensure that they have no criminal records.
+Enterprises should also have an existing and up-to-date harassment policy that every employee is made aware of.
+If need be, they can consult with civil litigation attorneys to assist in drafting the policy.

 Wrongful termination lawsuits are generally filed when an employee views his or her termination as inappropriate and lacking reason.
 To avoid such a lawsuit, employers must prove the termination was necessary.
 Enterprises can do so by keeping accurate records.
 These should include copies of signed contractual agreements, employee performance reports, and copies of any sort of punitive measures taken against the employee.
 Businesses can use these documents to prove the reason for the termination was appropriate.
 Commercial civil litigation attorneys can assist throughout this process.